nchlswhttkr/website/content/blog/if-keybase-can-do-it.md

 end idle
 ```

-With this snippet, I can sync files to the remote every hour.
-If something goes wrong, I'm alerted to investigate.
+Maybe not the prettiest, but it gets the job done and it comes with some very nice features!

-Another benefit of packaging my script this way is that macOS will actually treat it like an application.
-It appears in my dock and it can be set to open when I log in.
+Aside from being able to easily show system-integrated elements like notifications, I can also package this snippet so that macOS treats it like an application!
+This means I can have a sync "app" appear in my dock when it's active, starting up when I log in.

-This about meets the requirements I set out earlier for this solution.
-I manage the applicable files locally, and they're available to the web soon with no action needed on my part.
+This about meets the requirements I set out earlier.
+I can manage files locally, and they're available to the web soon after with no action needed on my part.

-Compared to other tools (cron, systemd), it's unwieldy.
-However, the ability to smoothly integrate system-level functionality, like notifications, results in a much better user experience for me.
+Compared to other tools (cron, systemd) it might be unwieldy, but for me the system integrations make it much friendlier to work with.

-We can actually make one last change to make it even a little better though!
+However, we can actually introduce one last change to make it a little better though!

 ## Replacing a background job with a manual trigger

-There's a useful little app called Automator that comes on macOS, which provides similar capabilities to these OSA scripts but behind a GUI.
+There's a useful little app that comes with macOS called Automator.
+Automator lets you set up a similar level of automation to what you can achieve with AppleSCript, but through a GUI.
+In Automator, the automation documents are called workflows.

-If your macOS device has a touch bar, it can list any "Quick Action" workflows you create in Automator.
-Given these actions can run AppleScript, this makes it possible to trigger syncing from the comfort of the touch bar!
+If your macOS machine is like mine and has a touch bar, it can be set to show any "Quick Action" workflows you create in Automator.
+Given a workflow can itself run AppleScript, I can run my snippet from the comfort of my touch bar!

-Instead of a recurring script, I can trigger syncing from my touch bar!

-While it's technically more effort than running my script as an application, but it's a nice tradeoff for being able to sync at my own discretion.
+While it _is more effort_ than letting an automated process to the syncing for me, I think it's a nice trade to be able to sync at my discretion.

 So there you have it, file syncing from my machine to the web!